anoff/remote-code/readme.md

 * [ ] ship with `setup` routine to install `yarn` & `nodemon` if they are missing on remote
 * [ ] test if this works with virtual machines as a target (e.g. EC2)
 * [ ] test password authentication
+* [ ] move options logic to index to allow testing for defaults

 If you find anything that you don't like **create an issue**.